marisa406/se_project_spots/README.md

 # Project Name: Spot Photography Site

+# Notes to Review

+Still needs deployment to GitHub pages and videos, but want to resolve all comments.

 ## Description

 Spots Photography Site is a website designed to showcase user photography.
 Currently, the site displays a predefined profile and a photographic image.
 Future plans include expanding the site to full functionality, enabling user interaction and the ability to upload and manage their own photography portfolios.